SOUHAILELALLALY/video-search-platform/README.md

     - Video to Clip Splitting: Automatically splits videos into short clips.

-    - Frame Extraction: Extracts the middle frame from each clip for embedding.

     - Text & Image Embeddings: Uses OpenAI’s CLIP model to embed both images and text.

     - FAISS Indexing: Efficient similarity search using vector embeddings.